Pl4yingNight/spigot-neo4j/readme.md

 + jdk1.8.0_162
 + maven goals: clean compile assembly:single

+## Environment
++ Neo4j Database matching the login from the config.yml file in the servers plugins/TestPlugin folder

 ## Debugging
 + copy into the plugins folder of the test server (eventually replace the jar | config can stay)
 + start the server => start.sh (might get opened in git shell under windows)